Defense Attorney for Domestic Abuse Charges

 - Threatening Bodily Harm

-If you are charged with committing a harmful act against a family or household member in West Palm Beach or Fort Lauderdale, the charge will be a type of domestic violence.
+If you are charged with committing a harmful act against a family or household member, the charge will be a type of domestic violence.

 In regards to domestic abuse, Florida law defines a household or family member as an individual who is related in the following ways: